east0422/Notes/README.md

-# interviews
+# notes
-collect the interview that i think is interesting, difficult or easy to ignore
+	collect the notes that is interesting, difficult and easy to ignore。